 By most accounts, the friction between Taylor and Agnes started soon after the election, when Taylor canceled a state grant to the city that he said Agnes had no authority to apply for.

-While Taylor and three council members are suing Agnes, saying he overstepped the bounds of his job and calling him a ``megalomaniacal tyrant dictating the law of Gun Barrel as his own police state,″ a business leaders are circulating a petition demanding Taylor’s removal.
+While Taylor and three council members are suing Agnes, saying he overstepped the bounds of his job and calling him a ``megalomaniacal tyrant dictating the law of Gun Barrel as his own police state,″ business leaders are circulating a petition demanding Taylor’s removal.